Sylius/SyliusResourceBundle/docs/responders.md

 ### Customize Twig template variables

-Sme variables are already available on your operations, but you can add more variables easily.
+Some variables are already available on your operations, but you can add more variables easily.

 As an example, we add a `foo` variable to the Twig template with `bar` as value.